Email is alive and doing well with more than 68% effectiveness over most other channels of marketing.

 Email opens on the smartphones have escalated above 50% whereas the number grows further to 67% if we consider

 all the mobile phones and not just the smartphones.
-With this designing with mobile first mentality is vital.
+With this, designing with mobile first mentality is vital.

 While going mobile first, determine the number of third party app users.
 For an example, the native application on the iPhone is called Mail, while Gmail, Yahoo!, Mailbox, and Sparrow also offer third-party applications for iOS.

 Use a single column layout if the majority of your subscribers are third party app users.
 The one-column format is easily legible whereas two or more columns crowd the small screen.
-Consider a hybrid approach to let your email look like responsive email in the third party apps that doesn’t support media queries.
+Consider a hybrid approach to let your email look like responsive email in the third party apps that don’t support media queries.
 Try hybrid email sample developed by Monks.